theadamsabra/ViT4ELM/README.md

 # To Do:

 Low Hanging Fruit:
-- [ ] use git lfs for uploading models
 - [ ] Add more parameters to trainer (batch size, num epochs, etc.)
 - [ ] Add nice cover image to repo
 - [ ] Add evaluation script